yaojiejia/loadBalancer/README.md

 ```
 ### config.yaml

-You can also directly modify `config.yaml` to change the target IP address as well as the load balancing methods
+You can also directly modify `config.yaml` to change the target IP address as well as the load balancing algorithms.
 ```yaml
 localServer:
   port: 8080